ZupIT/ritchie-docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 name: Pull Request
-about: Please provide the information requested in this template
+about:  Provide the information in this template.
 labels: feature
 assignees: ''
 ---